Why Is Iron Essential For Healthy Development in Children?

 What Is Iron Deficiency?

 There are different degrees of iron deficiency.
 Your child could simply have depleted iron reserves or in extreme cases, anaemia or hyper-anaemia.
 Anaemia is when your blood doesn’t contain enough healthy red blood cells.
 If you don’t treat it, your child can have physical development delays, can be lethargic and seem lazy.
 Hyper-anaemia can also result in hair loss and heart palpitations if it’s not treated.
-Research has shown that anaemia and a lack of iron in the body can cause cognitive development issues and increase the risk
+Research has shown that anaemia and a lack of iron in the body can cause cognitive development issues and increase the risk of infectious diseases.

 How To Boost Your Child’s Iron Levels

 A well-balanced diet and a loving, supportive home environment are key factors to ensuring your children grow up healthy and strong.
 Various factors that are out of your control can lead to a deficiency in a mineral like iron.
 The best you can do is feed your toddler the right nutrient-dense foods and watch out for the signs of iron deficiency, such as fatigue.
 Also ensure you take steps to help correct the imbalance with healthy foods for kids.

 Here are some tips to boost your child’s iron levels:

 • A balanced diet is essential.
 Iron-fortified cereals can boost iron levels in younger children and are the perfect way to start the day

 • Older kids can get all the iron they need from red meat, chicken, fish, beans and dark green leafy vegetables